"OK, I'm done."

 "Now that I've proven to myself over and over that I can write a post in a morning without dropping my quality, they’re a lot less formidable in my mind," writes Cooper.
 "I think that makes a huge difference to how I work."

-Personally, I've recently found keeping tally of my to-dos on a Trello board helps me stay focused on what's most important that day.
-It also saves time at week's end, too, since I use a Zapier integration to copy all the cards in the "done" Trello column to a Hackpad pad, which I pull out each week.
+Personally, I've recently found keeping a tally of my to-dos on a Trello board helps me stay focused on what's most important that day.
+It also saves time at week's end, too, since I use a Zapier integration to copy all the cards in the "done" Trello column to a Google Doc, which I pull out each week.
 The average time it takes me to write my weekly recap for our internal blog instantly went from around 40 to 20 minutes.

-It's a stretch to say all remote workers are inclined to be more productive, but the topic itself has become a theme on blogs of remote teams.
-Buffer's Widrich, for example, regularly writes about it.
-Hanselman offers a long list of productivity tips,so too does Rob Rawson, CEO of the remote Time Doctor team.
+It's a stretch to say all remote workers are inclined to be more productive, but the topic itself has become a theme on blogs of remote teams—including Trello's, RescueTime's, and, yes, Zapier's blogs.

-As a remote worker myself, I'll admit to being biased in this piece and giving the most attention to the upside of the working arrangements.
+As a remote worker myself, I'll admit to being biased in this piece and giving the most attention to the upside of the working arrangement.
 But there are downsides, too.

-"There are times of course where working together would be faster," says Daly of Vero.
+"There are times, of course, where working together would be faster," says Daly.
 "For example, when we redesigned our site, the process was slowed down by waiting for responses from people who were fast asleep in another timezone."

 Twilio's Makai finds difficulty in being the lone remote team member when an in-person meeting is happening at the headquarters.